gdarquie/notme/README.md

 - Add in bash an env var NOT_PATH with the pwd of your not project (should already have been done when installing not)
 - Add another bash env var NOTME_PATH with the pwd of you notme project.
 - Create an alias for notme.
+- Copy the .env.dist into an .env file and correct the info if necessary

 Replace by the correct path the value below.

 ```
 export NOT_PATH=/not/path/not
 export NOTME_PATH=/notme/path/notme
 alias notme=/notme/path/notme/notme.sh
 ```

 ## Create a note